- Measuring Growth

 Between 2 standard errors above and 2 standard errors below

 More than 2 standard errors below

-Significant evidence that the school's students made less growth than expected.
+Significant evidence that students made less growth than expected.

 The colors in the pie charts have the same meaning here as on the diagnostic reports.
 For more information, see the Diagnostics section of Help.